-- 3.21 The Applicant has considered and assessed its duties and responsibilities with regards to compliance with Regulation 16 (Funds for Liabilities) .
-In particular, it has provided us with information along with its application that confirms that it understands its obligations to provide funds for liabilities, and confirmation by a director that it will ensure that sufficient funds for liabilities are in place (and will provide Ofcom with a certificate to this effect) when this becomes necessary. - 3.22 We consider that, based on this information, the Applicant would be able to meet its liabilities.
+- 3.23 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations under Regulation 17 to provide funds for liabilities, and confirmation by a director that it will ensure that sufficient funds for liabilities are in place (and will provide Ofcom with a certificate to this effect) when this becomes necessary. - 3.24 We consider that, based on this information, the Applicant would be able to meet its liabilities.